Weekend Hackathon Puts Focus on Sports + Health

 Please go to this Eventbrite page to register now!

 Travel and housing costs are up to participants, but we do have some group rates at nearby hotels.
 The school is located within a 30 minutes drive of the Dallas/Fort Worth Interntional Airport.
-A special travel page for the Hackathon is coming soon!
+Learn more about travel, parking and hotels on our Special Travel Page!

 Friday, October 20 to Sunday, October 22, 2017